Identify | Disrupt |

 Q: Am I responsible for taxes on bounty payments?

 YES.
-The submitter is solely responsible for all tax obligations arising from receipt of a bounty payment, including income tax, capital gains tax, or equivalent levies in their jurisdiction of residence.
+The Tipster is solely responsible for all tax obligations arising from receipt of a Bounty payment, including income tax, capital gains tax, or equivalent levies in their jurisdiction of residence.
 CSI will provide documentation required for tax reporting purposes, but does not provide tax advice.
-Submitters are strongly advised to seek independent professional tax advice.
+Tipsters are strongly advised to seek independent professional tax advice.

 -